Attachment-Based Therapy (ABT)

 How Does Attachment-Based Therapy Work?

-This approach is based on attachment theory, which explains how early bonds (with parents or caregivers) influence your emotional and relationship patterns.
+Attachment-Based Therapy is based on the idea that early relationships (with parents or caregivers) influence your emotional and relationship patterns later in life.

 In therapy, we work to: